rhit99900/playbook/README.md

 This flow is handy when you need to embed a few specific documents without reprocessing the entire Drive.

+If a file was embedded by mistake, use the **Delete** action next to it in the table.
+The UI calls `DELETE /files/:id`, which removes the Prisma record and purges every chunk tied to that Drive ID from Chroma, so the document will no longer appear in retrieval results.

 ### Cleaning Chroma

 Use the script when you want to reset embeddings and rerun the builder: